-‘If, my darling’ by Philip Larkin is an eight stanza poem that is separated into sets of three lines, or tercets.
+This is an eight stanza poem that is separated into sets of three lines or tercets.
 These tercets do not follow one specific pattern of rhyme but that does not mean they lack unity.
-There are some instances of end rhyme, such as with “recital” and “rebuttal” in stanza seven.
-As well as moments in which Larkin makes use of assonance, or vowel rhyme, and consonance, or consonant rhyme.
+There are some instances of end rhyme, such as with “recital” and “rebuttal” in stanza seven of ‘If, my darling,’ as well as moments in which Larkin makes use of assonance, or vowel rhyme, and consonance, or consonant rhyme.

 One example of assonance occurs at the end of the first two lines.
 The words “decide” and “eyes” are not perfect rhymes, but the repetition of the ‘e’ sound connects them.
 Consonance is clearly present in lines one and three of the the fourth stanza with the words “glove” and “grave.”

 Another technique that Larkin makes use of is anaphora.
 This is another kind of repetition, this time at the beginning of lines.
 Examples are present in stanzas three and six.
 Often times this kind of repetition is used to emphasize a particular way of speaking.
 In this case, the use and reuse of “Nor” in stanza three helps the reader to understand the setting and the ways the speaker’s own life is unlike Alice’s in Wonderland.

 The words “no” and “nor” are repeated six times in stanzas two and three.
 This constant use of negation adds to the overall tone used by the speaker.
 He does not convey any amount of confidence in his own inner life or feel that is able to share the version of himself he keeps inside his head.